grantrostig/git_usage_cheat_sheet/README.txt

 #========== Figure out what is happing!?!
 # summary of the 5 unique states a change (to a file) can be in:
-# stash,
+# - stash,
-# workspace (CONFUSION FACTOR: working tree/directory refers to both workspace and index)),
+# - workspace (CONFUSION FACTOR: working tree/directory refers to both workspace and index)),
-# index     (AKA staging area, staged files, current directory cache) ("check-in changes to index" AKA "stage changes"),
+# - index     (AKA staging area, staged files, current directory cache) ("check-in changes to index" AKA "stage changes"),
-# local repository,
+# - local repository,
-# upstream (or origin?) repository
+# - upstream (or origin?) repository
 git stash list
 git fetch -v
-git branch -lavv   #OR: -r will singly list the remotes git status -vv git show --pretty=fuller [<object>]
+git branch -lavv   #OR: -r will singly list the remotes git status -v -v -uall -find-renames -renames git show --pretty=fuller --notes [<object>...]
-git log [< >..< >] [<text>]
+git log [< >..< >] [<text>] --pretty=fuller
 git log -- <FILE_NAME> #
-git log -p         # also show changes. git diff           # diff between workspace and index. git diff --staged  # diff between index and local repo, what we are about to commit. git fsck           # verify the integrity of the files in the entire repo. git show git show-ref --heads git diff HEAD  # shows what "commit -a" would do  # use "git gui" instead.
+git log -p         # also show changes.  -p is not documented anymore?? git diff           # diff between workspace and index. git diff --staged  # diff between index and local repo, what we are about to commit. git fsck --unreachable --cache --root --tags --strict          # verify the integrity of the files in the entire repo. git show-ref --head --verify git diff --cached  # shows what "commit" would do # use "git gui" instead. git diff HEAD      # shows what "commit -a" would do

 #========== Rebase (the alternative to merge - an area of disagreement between many)
 # you are told to rebase to the current state of master by the technical lead, so you perform these steps: